rfw5077/MDLZ-Pallet-Simulation/README.md

 Once all parameters are set, the simulation setup and run is simple:

-Step 1) define the environment in which the simulation will run Step 2) instantiate upstream node classes with desired parameters Step 3) set number of turns each pallet can be recycled through the network Step 4) process outbound and return functions every 7 days for desired time period Step 5) run the simulation
+Step 1) define the environment in which the simulation will run <br>
+Step 2) instantiate upstream node classes with desired parameters <br>
+Step 3) set number of turns each pallet can be recycled through the network <br>
+Step 4) process outbound and return functions every 7 days for desired time period <br>
+Step 5) run the simulation